Abuzaid911/PropertyApp/SHARING_GUIDE.md

 6. **"Channel configuration" errors**:
    - These are related to EAS Update.
 Make sure your app.config.js includes the required configuration
    - If you get this error during build, add the updates and runtimeVersion fields as shown in the EAS Update section

+7. **"Android SDK version" errors**:
+   - The error "Execution failed for task ':app:checkReleaseAarMetadata'" indicates SDK version mismatch
+   - Some dependencies require compileSdk version 35 or higher
+   - Update the Android SDK configuration in app.config.js as shown in the build issues section

 ## Additional Resources